Dr. Gary’s Best Breed Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the brewers yeast, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Dr. Gary’s Best Breed Dog Food is a plant-based kibble using a moderate amount of chicken, salmon or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Dr. Gary’s Best Breed is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.